 - The higher the number, the heavier the fabric this needle sews.

 “But, Gail.
 There are 2 numbers here, what the heck?”
-Okay, Karen, calm down.
+Okay, settle down.
 I’m getting there.

-Like my friend Karen here, you may have noticed that there are two numbers on the packaging.
+Like my friend here, you may have noticed that there are two numbers on the packaging.

 Most people will tell you that these numbers are the American and European sizing.
 If you want to get technical, the “European” sizing is actually considered “number metric” or NM for short.
 NM sizing is the actual diameter of the needle in hundredths of a millimeter.
 So, to use an example, a size 70 needle has a diameter of .70 millimeters.
 “American” sizing is said to have originated with Singer brand sewing machine needles.
 Before the 1940’s there was no “standard size” set for sewing machine needles.
 Each manufacturer could choose whatever sizing system they wanted.